-Figure 74 Configuration > Bluetooth > Advertising Settings > Edit
+Figure 80 Configuration > Bluetooth > Advertising Settings > Edit

-Table 47 Configuration > Bluetooth > Advertising Settings > Edit
+Table 41 Configuration > Bluetooth > Advertising Settings > Edit

 LABEL DESCRIPTION Activate Select this option to enable the advertising settings.
 UUID To specify a UUID for the Zyxel Device's beacon ID, enter 32 hexadecimal digits in the range of "A-F", "a-f" and "0-9", split into five groups separated by hyphens (-).
-The UUID format is as follows: xxxxxxxx-xxxx-xxxx-xxxx-xxxx-xxxxxxxxx Generate new UUID Click this button to have the Zyxel Device generate a new UUID automatically.
+The UUID format is as follows: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx Generate new UUID Click this button to have the Zyxel Device generate a new UUID automatically.
 Major Enter an integer from 0 to 65535 as the major value to identify the group to which the beacon belongs.
 Minor Enter an integer from 0 to 65535 as the minor value to identify the individual beacon.
 OK Click OK to save your changes back to the Zyxel Device.
 Cancel Click Cancel to exit this screen without saving your changes.